Farukh is an Intellectual Forum Senior Research Associate.

-With 35 years of diplomatic experience, Farukh Amil has served as Pakistan’s Ambassador to Japan, Ambassador and Permanent Representative to the United Nations (UN) in Geneva and Ambassador/Deputy Permanent Representative to the UN in New York.
-He also served in Washington, Ankara and Cairo.
+With 35 years of diplomatic experience, Farukh Amil has served as Pakistan’s Ambassador to Japan, Ambassador and Permanent Representative to the UN in Geneva, and Ambassador/Deputy Permanent Representative to the UN in New York.
+He also served in Washington, Ankara, and Cairo.

-Prior to leaving the world of formal diplomacy, Farukh has held several key positions including Chair of G-77 (2018), Chair OIC (Organization of Islamic Conference, 2017-2019), President UNCTAD Commission on Investment, Enterprise and Development (2018).
-He also served on Human Rights Council (2018) and Conference on Disarmament (2017-18) was elected Asia-Pacific Member of Human Rights Council Working Group on Situations (2018) and elected as President of CCW (Certain Conventional Weapons 2019).
+Prior to leaving the world of formal diplomacy, Farukh has held several key positions including Chair of G-77 (2018); Chair OIC (Organization of Islamic Conference, 2017-2019); and President UNCTAD Commission on Investment, Enterprise and Development (2018).
+He also served on Human Rights Council (2018) and Conference on Disarmament (2017-18), and was elected Asia-Pacific Member of Human Rights Council Working Group on Situations (2018) and as President of CCW (Certain Conventional Weapons 2019).

 His multidisciplinary approach reflects his education which includes a diverse range of academic qualifications ranging from Physical Geography to Transportation Planning to International Law to Global Security issues.